linnykoleh/Spring/Notes.md

 # Spring Security

+- The Spring Security Reference says:
+  **"Spring Security's web infrastructure is based entirely on standard servlet filters.
+  It doesn't use servlets or any other servlet-based frameworks (such as Spring MVC) internally, so it has no strong links to any particular web technology.
+  It deals in `HttpServletRequests` and `HttpServletResponses` and doesn't care whether the requests come from a browser, a web service client, an HttpInvoker or an AJAX application."**
 - Concepts
 	- `Principal` is the term that signifies a user, device, or system that could perform an action within the application.
 	- `Credentials` are identification keys that a principal uses to confirm its identity.